waxx567/Dell/resume projects/flask_website/NOTES.md

 - Run `python -m flask run` to open the Flask application.
 - Go to localhost:5000 in your browser to view the Flask application.

-- Create `/templates/index.html`.
-- Create `layout.html`.

-## This application is created using the following tools

-- Flask
-- HTML
-- Jinja

 ## How I run this application on my Dell 5480

 - Open Anaconda Prompt.